Find Grad Schools

 16% Racial-Ethnic Minorities*

 University of Chicago comes in at #2 on our list of the most popular colleges offering graduate certificates in social sciences.
 Roughly 17,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,256 per year, while in-state graduate students, on average, pay $62,640 per year.
-For the 2020-2021 academic year, 127 graduate certificates were handed out to social sciences majors at UChicago.
-About 54% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
+During the most recent year for which we have data, 127 people received their graduate certificate in social sciences from UChicago.
+Around 16% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #3